jemc/slides-pony/notes.md

 We want to use tools and conventions that make these safe patterns easy to use - programmers are lazy, so we have to make it easy to do the right thing or we'll mostly choose to do the wrong thing.

 In fact, let's take it a step further and say that we never want to ship an application that isn't concurrency safe.
-If we *enforce* the safe patterns, then we can write highly concurrent applications while remaining fully confident in their safety.
+If we verify and *enforce* the safe patterns, then we can write highly concurrent applications while remaining fully confident in their safety.

-Since we're mixing and matching the safe concurrency patterns, we also want to make it clear to eachother and to ourselves which patterns we are using for any given part of our code.
+Since we're mixing and matching the safe concurrency patterns, we also want to make it clear to s and to ourselves which patterns we are using for any given part of our code.
 For example, no human or tool that's reading our code should ever have to guess whether a given state object is intended to be *immutable* or *isolated*.

 Explicit clarity of intent will keep our applications easy to reason about as their behaviour becomes more complex.